Saving more towards your future is great if you can afford it

 If eligible, the payments you make into the Collective Plan are made through something called pension salary exchange (PSE) (sometimes known as salary sacrifice).

-The way that works is that your wage is reduced, and your employer pays the equivalent amount your wage is reduced by into the Collective Plan on your behalf.
+The way it works is that your wage is reduced, and your employer contributes the equivalent amount into the Collective Plan on your behalf.
 By agreeing to reduce your wage under PSE, you can save on Income Tax and National Insurance compared to making pension contributions directly from your wage without any PSE reduction.
 For more information about PSE and to check if you’re eligible, contact Royal Mail’s HR Services.

 There are two different ways to pay more into the Collective Plan: